MehnaazYeasmim/LGMVIP-Web-Development/README.md

 # LGMVIP-Web-Development
-First task is about creating a single page application usimh HTML , CSS and JS .
+First task is about creating a single page application using HTML , CSS and JS .